tylerlrhodes/blog2/content/posts/Ansible-Terraform-AWS-and-Clojure.md

 ---
-title: "Ansible Terraform AWS and Clojure"
+title: "Deploying a Web App with Ansible, Terraform and AWS, part 1"
 date: 2020-01-19T10:28:58-05:00
 draft: true

 ---

-In this post we are going to focus on the build and deployment of a web application developed with Clojure.
+In this series of posts we are going to focus on the build and deployment of a web application developed with Clojure.
 We are going to deploy the application to AWS, and it is going to run on a single EC2 instance.
 While it won't necessarily be "web-scale," in our case it won't need to be.

 The application itself will be a simple one, and its development won't be covered in this post.
 It is a simple application for tracking